yichao0319/yichao0319.github.io/_projects/2021_oisenhance.md

 ---
 layout: project
-title: Applications of OIS beyond Image Stabilization
+title: Optical Image Stabilization -- Unlocking Hidden Potentials of Your Smartphone Camera
-description: We explore the method to control optical image stabilization (OIS) module of phone camera without additional hardware and develop applications including depth maps and super-resolution images.
+description: Optical Image Stabilization (OIS), initially designed to reduce camera shake and enhance photo clarity, can now revolutionize how we interact with everyday technology.
+By controlling OIS in innovative ways, we unlock capabilities such as precise depth sensing and image super-resolution, significantly enhancing smartphone photography and enabling new applications without additional hardware.
-img: assets/img/projects/project-oisenhance-cover.jpg
+img: assets/img/projects/project-oisenhance-cover.png
 importance: 2021.9
 category: research
 date: 2022-03-26